Do I Need A Bassinet For My Stroller? A Parent’s Guide 2025

 I don’t need a bassinet for my stroller, but it’s super helpful for newborns.
 It keeps them lying flat, comfy, and safe—perfect for naps on the go!

 For newborns, safety and comfort are very important.
 A bassinet gives a flat, safe place for good sleep.
-Around 80% of U.S. newborns use bassinets each year.
+In the U.S., pediatric guidance recommends using a crib, bassinet, or play yard that meets federal safety standards for infant sleep (AAP, 2022).
 If you ask, “Do I Need A Bassinet For My Stroller?” think about these benefits.

 Important Insights